How To Keep Mice Out Of a Camper (Science-Backed Methods)

 • Engine openings should be properly sealed after you’ve maintained your camper.
 At the end of the season, you’ve probably had your RV checked so it can be safely stored.
 Ensure that all rubber caps have been added to their original places to prevent the entry of these rodents.

-• Your floor might be rusty, so there may be a few fragile spots or holes on the floor where the mice can go through.
+• There may be a few fragile spots or holes in the floor where the mice can go through.

 • Corners are weak spots that represent easy entry spots.
 They tend to deteriorate quickly and become more fragile with exposure to the elements.